JGAguado/ElectroLab/docs/source/components.rst

 - OR gates: SN74LV32ADR.
 - NOT gates: SN74LV04ADR.

-When working with 5V :term:`TTL` levels, the definition of a bit (1 or 0) is done by voltage levels.
+When working with 3.3V levels, the definition of a bit (1 or 0) is done by voltage levels.
 For avoiding the background electrical noise to interfere with our logic processes, all the logic gates inputs are pulled-down through a 10kΩ resistor array.

 |
 |